the part they skip

 A quality gate: generate → verify → repair → ship.
 The model proposes; the backend enforces the schema.

-A vertical is composition, not a rebuild.
+A new vertical means composing what's already there, not rebuilding it.
 Two unrelated residents ride one spine — and the purity lint proves it.

 Credits decremented atomically; a turn deflected to crisis resources is refunded.
 You don't bill someone in distress.